Deep Learning in Asset Pricing: Empirical Results for U.S. Equities

 We collect 178 macroeconomic time series from three sources.
 We take 124 macroeconomic predictors from the FRED-MD database as detailed in \cite{mccracken2016fred}.
 Next, we add the cross-sectional median time series for each of the 46 firm characteristics.
-The quantile distribution combined with the median level for each characteristics is close to representing the same information as the raw characteristic information but in a normalized form.
-Third, we supplement the time series with the 8 macroeconomic predictors from \cite{welch2007comprehensive} which have been suggested as predictors for the equity premium.
+The quantile distribution combined with the median level for each characteristics are close to representing the same information as the raw characteristic information but in a normalized form.
+Third, we supplement the time series with the 8 macroeconomic predictors from \cite{welch2007comprehensive} which have been suggested as predictors for the equity premium and are not already included in the FRED-MD database.

 We apply standard transformations to the time series data.
 We use the transformations suggested in \cite{mccracken2016fred}, and define transformations for the 46 median and the 8 time series from \cite{welch2007comprehensive} to obtain stationary time series.
-The transformations include: (1) no transformation; (2) $\Delta x_t$; (3) $\Delta^2x_t$; (4) $\log(x_t)$; (5) $\Delta\log(x_t)$; (6) $\Delta^2\log(x_t)$; and (7) $\Delta(x_t/x_{t-1}-1.0)$.
-A detailed description of the macroeconomic variables as well as their corresponding transformations (tCode) are collected in Appendix \ref{sec:macro}.
+A detailed description of the macroeconomic variables as well as their corresponding transformations are collected in the Internet Appendix.